The Bachelor of Science in Exercise Science equips students with a variety of skills to support a multitude of fitness and clinical careers.

 new jobs (average)

-Physical therapists typically work in private offices and clinics, hospitals, and nursing homes.
+Physical therapists typically work in private offices and clinics, hospitals, patients’ homes, and nursing homes.
 They spend much of their time on their feet, actively working with patients.

 Source: Bureau of Labor StatisticsRead More